 top of page

 The use of plant medicines is one of many ways to connect with your inner guidance and explore the vastness of human consciousness.
 I've worked with an array of entheogens over the course of my life, including Ayahuasca, Wachuma, Peyote, Hapé, Psilocybin, Chiric Sanango, and Iboga.
-When used for sincere, integral purposes - and with the proper guidance and care - plant medicines can help you examine, heal, release, or integrate problematic emotions & anxieties, re-align with your authentic self, face negative patterns from your life, gain clarity regarding your soul’s purposes, open your heart, dissolve your ego, connect with your intuition, and acknowledge or catalyze important transitions in your life.
+When used for sincere, integral purposes - and with the proper guidance and care - plant medicines can help you examine, heal, release, or integrate problematic emotions & perceptions, re-align with your authentic self, gain clarity regarding your soul’s purposes, open your heart, dissolve your ego, connect with your intuition, and acknowledge or catalyze important transitions in your life.
 Many people report feeling "lighter" inside after a plant medicine ceremony, or, specifically with hapé, they describe a "grounded clarity."

-In fact, the core feeling you are likely to have after a hapé ceremony is: grounded.
-Unlike the more fantastical plant medicines such as ayahuasca or psilocybin, hapé (also known as rapé or hapeh) is not a psychedelic.
-It is a legal mixture of dried Amazonian plants from various vines, seeds, bark, and flowers; a form of sacred tobacco is the most active ingredient.
+Unlike the more fantastical/vision-producing plant medicines such as ayahuasca or psilocybin, hapé (also known as rapé or hapeh) is not a psychedelic.
+It is a legal mixture of dried Amazonian plants from various vines, seeds, bark, or flowers; a form of sacred tobacco is the most active ingredient.
 Hapé's energy is personified as masculine, benevolent, loving, and grandfatherly/wise/elderly.
 Indigenous tribes in South America use hapé to clear their energy, re-connect with the Earth, and center themselves.
 Hapé is a very "in body" experience; you will most likely not travel to alternative dimensions, dissolve into non-form, or view colorfully illustrated narratives from your life.
-Of course, if you are a seasoned meditator and have a deep cultivation practice, you may have such an experience when receiving hapé.
-However, hapé mostly keeps you centered in a very Earthly, present, grounded, human state of being.
+Of course, if you are a seasoned meditator and/or have rich visions naturally, you may have such an experience when receiving hapé.
+However, hapé mostly keeps you centered in a very Earthly, present, human state of being.
 Why is that a good thing?
 Well, there is no risk of getting lost in the fireworks show, for one.
-It's also less likely that the messages you receive will be mis-interpreted, because there is less "shock and awe" during a hapé meditation than during a psychedelic experience.
-I also find that the insights hapé leads us to are easier to immediately, practically integrate, perhaps because they are often more direct.
+It's also less likely that the messages you receive will be mis-interpreted because there is less "shock and awe" during a hapé meditation than during a psychedelic experience.
+I also find that the insights hapé leads us to are easier to immediately, practically integrate.
+Hapé is great at giving us "next step" guidance.

 It is said that the medicine always gives you exactly what you need.